Dighton Middle School Parents Upset Over Virtual Winter Concert Amid In-Person Crowds At HS Basketball Games

 Parents of music students at Dighton Middle School claim they weren’t allowed to attend the winter concert, but the high school basketball team was allowed to play in front of a crowd.READ MORE: Worcester Board Of Health Votes To Drop City's Indoor Mask Mandate On February 18

-Dighton sixth grader Eliana Faria wishes her parents could’ve attended her winter concert last month instead of viewing this recording and so do they.
+Dighton sixth grader Eliana Faria wishes her parents could’ve attended her winter concert last month instead of viewing a recording.

 “I felt very sad, and I was like, this isn’t fair,” said Faria.

 On January 12, middle schoolers performed their winter concert at the Dighton-Rehoboth Regional High School Auditorium.
-Since it was during the height of the Omicron COVID spike, parents were told “no spectators.”
+Since it was during the height of the Omicron COVID spike, parents were told they couldn’t watch the performance in person.

-Cheryl Waterman is among the middle school parents wondering why it was ok for fans to watch basketball in the gym but not ok for parents to watch the concern in the auditorium.
+Cheryl Waterman is among the middle school parents wondering why it was ok for fans to watch basketball in the gym but not ok for parents to watch the concert in the auditorium.

-The Dighton Health agent consulted with school officials on the concert and has admitted to some parents via email to state guidelines for sports and performances are different, not to mention imperfect and confusing.
+A Dighton Health agent consulted with school officials on the concert and has admitted to some parents via email that state guidelines for sports and performances are different, not to mention imperfect and confusing.